Carlton Corner, Virginia

 Carlton Corner is an unincorporated community in King and Queen County, Virginia, United States.
 It is a very rural area centered on the intersection of Mt.
 Zion Road and State Route 617.
 According to GNIS, the site is also known as Carlton's Store.

-During the American Civil War, there was a Confederate encampment near the Carlton's Store community, which was captured by Union soldiers in 1864.
+During the Civil War, there was a Confederate encampment near the Carlton's Store community, which was captured by Union soldiers in 1864.
 About 1,200 soldiers and civilians were driven out of the camp.